PrefectHQ/prefect/docs/concepts/filesystems.md

 # Filesystems

-A filesystem block is an object which allows you to read and write data from paths.
+A filesystem block is an object that allows you to read and write data from paths.
 Prefect provides multiple built-in file system types that cover a wide range of use cases.

 - [`LocalFileSystem`](#local-file-system)
 - [`RemoteFileSystem`](#remote-file-system)